musevlt/mpdaf/doc/cube.rst

 extensions of these names, the "ext=" keyword can be used to indicate the appropriate extension or extensions.

-The spatial and spectral world-coordinates of a Cube are recorded within `WCS
+The spatial and spectral world-coordinates of a Cube are recorded within `~mpdaf.obj.WCS` and `~mpdaf.obj.WaveCoord` objects, respectively.
-<mpdaf.obj.WCS>` and `WaveCoord <mpdaf.obj.WaveCoord>` objects,
-respectively.
 When a cube is read from a FITS file, these are automatically generated, based on FITS header keywords.
 Alternatively, when an cube is extracted from another cube, they are derived from the world coordinate information of the original cube.

 In the above example, information about a cube is printed using the `info
 <mpdaf.obj.Cube.info>` method.
 In this case the information is as follows: